stevearrants/style/docs/useplainlanguage.md

 Clear and usable content uses plain language.
 Plain language makes our content more findable, more accessible, and easier to understand.

-Jargon, formal language, and long phrases separate us from the reader and erode trust.
-They also lead to misinterpretation and confusion.
+Jargon, formal language, and long phrases separate us from the user and lead to misinterpretation and confusion.

 Figurative language doesn't say what you actually mean and makes content harder to understand.
 Here are some examples: